Everything You Want to Know About PVC Junction Box (2024)

 Plastic junction boxes are usually made of materials such as polycarbonate or ABS (Acrylonitrile Butadiene Styrene).
 These boxes are lightweight, cost-effective, and resistant to corrosion, making them suitable for a wide range of applications.
 Plastic junction boxes are non-conductive, providing an added level of safety against electrical shocks.
 They are also easier to handle and install due to their lighter weight.
 Additionally, plastic boxes are not prone to rust or corrosion, making them suitable for both indoor and outdoor installations.
 However, plastic junction boxes may not be as durable as metal boxes and can be more susceptible to damage from impact or extreme temperatures.

-Metallic vs Plastic Junction Boxes which one is better
+Metallic Vs Plastic Junction Boxes Which One is Better

 Metallic vs. Plastic Junction Boxes